stockmind/gpd-pocket-ubuntu-respin/README.md

  - Audio on hdmi ( Need feedback, an alsa-lib >=1.1.5 version may be required to get it working )
  - Hibernation ( Need feedback )
  - USB-C as video output
+ - HDMI plugged before boot may cause issues (No video output on internal and external monitor, flickering, etc...)

 ### Overview for Building and Respinning an ISO